Tridhatri/dotfiles/README.md

 # About
 These are my Configuration files for Vim, Neovim including telescope, fzf.
-# Why and My Vim addiction journey
+# My Vim addiction journey
 Vim is something I am deeply passionate about.
 And there was point in my life, where I was only doing vim scripting and trying to max out my productiviy.
 I find that my relationship with Vim is less about text editing and more about achieving a state of "flow" where the barrier between thought and execution disappears.